-The governmental activities' net investments in capital assets net position amount of \$9,129,281 includes the effect of deferring the recognition of expenses resulting from a deferred outflow from advance funding of the City's debt.
-The \$470,836 balance of the deferred outflow of resources at September 30, 2019 will be recognized as an expense and decrease the net investment in capital assets net position.
+The governmental and business-type activities net investments in capital assets net position amount of \$11,103,780 includes the effect of deferring the recognition of expenses resulting from a deferred outflow from advance funding of the City's debt.
+The \$411,230 balance of the deferred outflow of resources at September 30, 2020 will be recognized as an expense and decrease the net investment in capital assets net position.

-The governmental activities' unrestricted net position amount of (\$16,193,767) includes the effect of deferred inflows/outflows of resources related to pensions.
-A portion of the deferred outflow of resources related to pension in the amount of \$356,378 resulting from City contributions subsequent to the measurement date will be recognized as a reduction of the net pension liability in the year ended September 30, 2020.
-The \$1,299,743 balance of the deferred outflow of resources related to pensions at September 30, 2019, will be recognized in pension expense over the next four years.
-The \$1,049,434 balance of the deferred inflow of resources related to pension at September 30, 2019, will be recognized in pension expense over the next three years.
+The governmental activities unrestricted net position amount of (\$14,446,348) includes the effect of deferred inflows/outflows of resources related to pensions.
+A portion of the deferred outflow of resources related to pension in the amount of \$351,175 resulting from City contributions subsequent to the measurement date will be recognized as a reduction of the net pension liability in the year ended September 30, 2021.
+The \$1,885,416 balance of the deferred outflow of resources related to pensions at September 30, 2020, will be recognized in pension expense over the next four years.

-The business-type activities' unrestricted net position amount of \$942,911 includes the effect of deferred inflows/outflows of resources related to pensions.
-A portion of the deferred outflow of resources related to pension in the amount of \$32,105 resulting from City contributions subsequent to the measurement date will be recognized as a reduction of the net pension liability in the year ended September 30, 2020.
-The \$148,652 balance of the deferred outflow of resources related to pensions at September 30, 2019, will be recognized in pension expense over the next four years.
-The \$105,308 balance of the deferred inflow of resources related to pension at September 30, 2019, will be recognized in pension expense over the next three years.
+The business-type activities' unrestricted net position amount of \$1,514,202 includes the effect of deferred inflows/outflows of resources related to pensions.
+A portion of the deferred outflow of resources related to pension in the amount of \$31,822 resulting from City contributions subsequent to the measurement date will be recognized as a reduction of the net pension liability in the year ended September 30, 2021.
+The \$201,536 balance of the deferred outflow of resources related to pensions at September 30, 2020, will be recognized in pension expense over the next two years.